OishiiCha/XLR-Switcher/README.md

 This is built for CircuitPython rather than MicroPython, so the pico code will not work on MicroPython.

+To disable the usb mounting of the microcontroller, place the boot.py on the microcontroller.

 ### Generating the .exe File
 ```
 pyinstaller --clean --onefile --noconsole --icon=images/logo.ico --add-data "images/logo.ico;images" main.py --name "XLR Switcher"